Vision-Proprioception Fusion with Mamba2 in End-to-End Reinforcement Learning for Motion Control: Introduction

 \item \textbf{Comprehensive empirical evaluation.} Through extensive experiments across diverse motion-control tasks, we demonstrate that SSD-Mamba2 improves performance, reduces collisions and falls, and generalizes better than state-of-the-art methods, supporting its potential for safety-critical robotic applications. \end{enumerate}

 The remainder of this paper is organized as follows.
 Section~\ref{sec:second} reviews related work on blind and cross-modal locomotion.
 Section~\ref{sec:third} presents the methodology, including the problem formulation, the SSD-Mamba2 fusion backbone, and PPO optimization.
-Section~\ref{sec:fourth} describes the experimental setup and reports results, ablations, and analyses of efficiency, stability, and generalization.
-Section~\ref{sec:fifth} concludes the paper and discusses future research directions.
+Section~\ref{sec:fourth} describes the experimental setup and implementation details.
+Section~\ref{sec:results} presents the experimental results and ablation studies.
+Section~\ref{sec:fifth} concludes the paper and discusses directions for future research.